will1410/1711training/opac/searching.md

 ***
 ## Shelving location column

-Currently an item's shelving location (Adult/Children's/Young Adult) appears under the home library and current library information in those columns.
-In the new version, the shelving location will have its own separate column.
+Currently an item's shelving location (Adult/Children's/Young Adult) appears in the "Home library" and in the "Current location" columns.
+In the new version, the shelving location will have its own separate column and the "Current location" column will cease to exist.

 Current version: